Costa Rica's Coastal Secrets

 The group flight usually arrives into San Jose this evening.
 Land Only clients should aim to arrive at the hotel this afternoon/evening.
 Free transfers are available for all clients.
 This evening is the perfect opportunity to meet your guide and get to know your fellow travellers.

-Day 2 : San Jose To Tortuguero National Park
+Day 2 : San Jose to Tortuguero National Park

 Location: Tortuguero National Park